bhatiaharshit07/Computer-Pointer-Controller/README.md

 ```
     "C:\Program Files (x86)\IntelSWTools\openvino\bin\setupvars.bat"
 ```
-4) Download the required models using the following commands:
+4) Download the required models using the following commands (change the openvivo version with the version you downloaded):

 1st Face Detection Model:-
 ```